LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

 LSU Performance Insights

-- The Tigers' +254 scoring differential (outscoring opponents by 31.8 points per game) is a result of scoring 95.3 points per game (fourth in college basketball) while giving up 63.5 per contest (169th in college basketball).
+- The Tigers average 95.3 points per game (fourth in college basketball) while giving up 63.5 per outing (171st in college basketball).
+They have a +254 scoring differential overall and outscore opponents by 31.8 points per game.

 Virginia Tech Performance Insights

-- The Hokies put up 80.3 points per game (42nd in college basketball) while giving up 58.3 per contest (86th in college basketball).
-They have a +132 scoring differential and outscore opponents by 22.0 points per game.
+- The Hokies are outscoring opponents by 22 points per game, with a +132 scoring differential overall.
+They put up 80.3 points per game (42nd in college basketball) and allow 58.3 per contest (86th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.